energyandcleanair/pm25ml/README.md

 # `pm25ml`: PM2.5 Estimation for India

+This repository is where we develop the [South Asia PM2.5 map: India] product.
+You can find the results we generate using this on Zenodo, [10.5281/zenodo.17573562](https://doi.org/10.5281/zenodo.17573562).

 The aim of this project is to regularly produce raster PM2.5 estimates at a 10 km resolution in India.
 It features a two-stage machine learning model for daily PM2.5 predictions.